 The Multi-Asset Product Line covers a variety of asset classes, spanning both active and index investing approaches.
 The Multi-Asset Product Line strategies are:

 - Active Commodity

 - Risk Parity

-The strategies of the Index Product Line provide exposure to a set of equity and fixed income benchmarks with low tracking error.
+The strategies of the Index Product Line provide exposure to a set of equity and fixed-income benchmarks with low tracking errors.
 "We believe indexing strategies offer a cost-effective method to obtain market exposure," the firm states in its brochure.
 These strategies are: